Towards Native AI in 6G Standardization: The Roadmap of Semantic Communication: Semantic Architecture and Key Enabling Technologies

-The semantic KB can be constructed by various forms, including agents, datasets, vector codebooks, cross-modal features, and triple-based knowledge graphs.
 In the case of vector codebooks, the local semantic KB at the transmitter searches for the feature vector most similar to the content to be transmitted and sends only its index.
 The receiver then uses the same semantic KB to retrieve the corresponding feature vector and reconstruct the semantic feature map, significantly reducing overhead while maintaining service quality~\cite{wang2024unified, yi2023deep}.
 In the case of cross‑modal features, the semantic KB retrieves an associated text vector and fuses it with the image feature to achieve ``heterogeneous semantic complementation.''
 Additionally, the KB should also support online learning and regional updates so that new scenario semantic features can be absorbed dynamically.
-The standards need to specify the knowledge-base format, synchronization mechanisms, index mapping, and security isolation rules to ensure consistency and interoperability across multi-vendor devices.
+The standards need to specify the KB format, synchronization mechanisms, index mapping, and security isolation rules to ensure consistency and interoperability across multi-vendor devices.

-The SemCom architecture and its enabling technologies provide a solid foundation for 6G native‑AI networks.
-However, the SemCom technologies must be compatible with the existing protocol stack to maximize transmission performance without disrupting established procedures.
+The SemCom architecture and its enabling technologies provide a solid foundation for 6G native-AI networks.
+However, it is essential for SemCom technologies to compatible with the existing protocol stack to maximize transmission performance without disrupting established procedures.